wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-10-06_Chatbot_Python_Local.md

     "targetUrl": "https://great-eel-95.loca.lt"
 }
 ```
-It's pretty self-explanatory, but essentially there is a data field which contains the data from the person who sent a message into the Webex Teams chat room as well as an identifier to the ID of the message.
+It's pretty self-explanatory.
+Essentially there is a data field which contains the data from the person who sent a message into the Webex Teams chat room as well as an identifier to the ID of the message.

 In the below code, chatbot.py, we do the following steps:

-1) We listen to GET and POST messages on the `/` route.
+1. We listen to GET and POST messages on the `/` route.
-2) When receiving a POST verb, we will retrieve the room_id as well as the message_id (both are available in the webhook JSON body as seen above)
+2. When receiving a POST verb, we will retrieve the room_id as well as the message_id (both are available in the webhook JSON body as seen above)
-3) We only have the id of the message, but not the message itself.
+3. We only have the id of the message, but not the message itself.
 Therefore we have a separate class `Messenger` which is responsible for a.o getting the message based on the ID we pass in.
-4) We parse the incoming message to identify if we received the keyword we were looking for (in our case `cards`)
+4. We parse the incoming message to identify if we received the keyword we were looking for (in our case `cards`)
-5) Upon receiving a sentence that starts with `/cards` we will call the deckofcards api and finally we will send back to our Webex Teams space the ID of the deck of cards (as returned by the deckofcards API)
+5. Upon receiving a sentence that starts with `/cards` we will call the deckofcards api and finally we will send back to our Webex Teams space the ID of the deck of cards (as returned by the deckofcards API)

 ```python
 from flask import Flask, request, json